-- Consider green spaces that focus on health, social, environmental, and economic benefits. - ✓ Encourage and consider the retention of existing significant trees. - ✓ Maintain and/or enhance the site's ecological value. - ✓ Consider climate change and minimise use of potable water.
+- ✓ Consider green spaces that focus on health, social, environmental, and economic benefits. - ✓ Encourage and consider the retention of existing significant trees. - ✓ Maintain and/or enhance the site's ecological value. - ✓ Consider climate change and minimise use of potable water.

-DESIGN INITIATIVE STAKEHOLDER PROJECT STAGE

-Communal Spaces Architect Design Development

-BESS Urban Ecology 1.1 Communal Spaces; 2.4 Balconies, Courtyards, and Roof Terraces 3
+DESIGN INITIATIVE STAKEHOLDER PROJECT STAGE Encouraging Green Spaces Architect Design Development BESS Urban Ecology 2.4 Balconies, Courtyards, and Roof Terraces All balconies are to have water supply (a tap) and a wast facilitate vegetation on balconies. tewater connection (d Irain) to promote and